Micro and Macro Level Graph Modeling for Graph Variational Auto-Encoders: Appendix

 \begin{itemize} \item MUTAG is a dataset of 188 mutagenic aromatic and heteroaromatic nitro compounds \cite{xu2018powerful}. \item PTC is a dataset of 344 chemical compounds that reports the carcinogenicity of male and female rats \cite{xu2018powerful}. \item QM9 is a large dataset containing about 134k organic molecules \cite{ramakrishnan2014quantum}. \end{itemize}

-Table \ref{table:new_MM} shows statistics-based and GNN-based evaluation of GraphVAE with and without micro-macro modeling and comparison of micro-macro modeling on the train and generation.
+Following \cite{DBLP:conf/ai/ZahirniaSLSN22} we withhold the edges/nodes labels to obtain homogenized datasets in which two nodes are connected if there is an edge between them in the original graph.
+Table \ref{table:new_MM} shows statistics-based and GNN-based evaluation of GraphVAE with and without micro-macro modeling and comparison of micro-macro modeling on the train and generation time.
 Table \ref{table:new-GGM} compares GraphVAE-\ourModelAcronym~with benchmark GGMs.
 It was not feasible to train all auto-regressive benchmarks on QM9, so we report results only for the GraphVAE architecture with and without micro-macro modeling.
 GraphVAE and GraphVAE\ourModelAcronym~are trained for $20,000$ epochs except for QM9, a large dataset with more than $134k$ graphs, which are trained for $100$ epochs.
 The experiments follow the setting in the main body of the paper, for details see section \ref{GraphVAE-architecture}. \paragraph{Impact on GraphVAE.} Table \ref{table:new_MM} shows a very large improvement from micro-macro modeling for MMD RBF of generated graphs, especially for PTC the MMD RBF is reduced by more than one order of magnitude.
 The diversity of generated graphs, F1 PR, also substantially increased, The magnitude of the increase is up to 53\%.
 For QM9, also the reality of generated graphs slightly improved.
 GraphVAE already had a strong performance on QM9, compared to the other datasets.
 To calculate the ideal score, we used two randomly selected subsets of QM9 dataset, each including $5k$ graphs, because statistic-based evaluation metrics are slow to compute~\cite{thompson2022evaluation}.

 \paragraph{GraphVAE\ourModelAcronym~vs. Benchmark GGMs.} As table \ref{table:new-GGM-NN} shows, GraphVAE\ourModelAcronym~beats the baselines on the MMD RBF, and is very competitive on the F1 PR, though worse than BiGG.
 In addition, in our experiments, GraphVAE\ourModelAcronym~is much faster than the auto-regressive baselines in generation time, see \ref{table:new-GGM-time}.